Navaneeth-Sharma/Akshara-Jaana/README.md

 # AksharaJaana

-AksharaJaana is the package which uses tesseract ocr in backend to convert the kannada text to editable format.You can use following sample code in ubuntu.The Special feature of this is it can separate columns in page
+AksharaJaana is the package which uses tesseract ocr in backend to convert the kannada text to editable format.The Special feature of this is it can separate columns in page

 ## The Requirements